 With well over 100 tequilas in our collection to enjoy, ranging from small batch distillers to more recognizable tequila names, we believe our selections represent one of the finest in all of San Diego.
 All the tequilas served at La Puerta are 100% blue agave and most are from Jalisco, Mexico – the birthplace of tequila.
-Our tequilas are here for one sole purpose, your enjoyment.
-In our tequila menu, we have provided a reference of tasting notes that comprised characteristics of “the nose” or smell of the tequila, and the flavor profile.
+Our tequilas are here for one sole purpose: your enjoyment.
+In our tequila menus, we have provided a reference of tasting notes that comprised characteristics of “the nose” or smell of the tequila, and the flavor profile.

-Additionally, we have indicated the region from which the agave has been grown, Highland “HL” or Lowland “LL.”
 The geographic location of the agave harvest is routinely mentioned as a main difference maker in tequila taste.
-Highland agave grows in a moist climate producing more juice filled agave plants.
+Highland agave grows in a moist climate producing more juice-filled agave plants.
 Lowland agave plants grow in drier soils with limited water and are smaller in size.
 Highlands Tequila tasting notes often mention fruit, pepper, and citrus.
 Lowland Tequila characteristics reference mineral, herbaceous, and earthy flavors from the volcanic soil in which the agave was harvested.
 Though tasting tequila is highly subjective we have attempted to list our tequilas in a progressive order from easiest drinking to more dynamic tasting characteristics.

 Blanco Tequila is unaged and with flavors that represent the truest characteristics of the agave.
 Reposado Tequila, translated meaning rested, is aged anywhere from two months to one year in oak, often giving hints of vanilla to the agave flavors.
 Anejo Tequila is aged in wood from one to three years and Extra Anejo Tequilas are aged a minimum of three years.
 These longer aging periods in oak tend to bring forth a smooth spirit with strong vanilla and spice flavors.